yitonghe00/entertainment-event-search-web/README.md

 1. Create a new web server enviroment on Elastic Beanstalk.
 Choose the Node.js preconfigured platform.

-2. After you set your domain name (for example, http://entertainment-event-search.us-west-1.elasticbeanstalk.com/), open file `environment.prod.ts`, and change the apiUrl field in the enriroment object to your domain name.
+2. After you set your domain name, open file `environment.prod.ts`, and change the apiUrl field in the enriroment object to your domain name.
 Save the project.

 3. Run `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 The `--prod` flag is for a production build.